postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 ### Monitor details page

 The main timeline shows all past runs of the monitor.
-Each bar signifies one run of the monitor - with red indicating failing tests.
-The graph in blue shows the total response time (of all the requests) over time.
-This is a great way of measuring performance improvements when you’ve made changes to your infrastructure.
+Each bar signifies one run of the monitor.
+The red graph indicates failing tests.
+The blue graph shows the total response time (of all the requests) over time.
+These visuals are a great way to measure performance improvements when you’ve made changes to your infrastructure.

 [![monitors timeline](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)

-You can click on any of the runs from this graph to see its results in more details.
+You can click on any of the runs in this graph to see its results in more details.

 [![detailed view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-graphDetails.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-graphDetails.png)